 Gustav Jensen, a Director of the Company is also a director of the Investment Manager.
+At 31 December 2022, Quantrom Limited, the investment manager, held 0.24% of the total notes in issue (2021: 0.27%).
 The amount of Investment Manager fees and performance fees charged during the financial year and outstanding at the reporting date are presented in the Statement of Comprehensive Income and the Statement of Financial Position, respectively.
+In accordance with the Service Agreement between the Investment Manager and the Company, retrocession fees received from Lendermarket and Mintos of approximately 0.07% of the December note value, were paid to the Investment Manager during the year ended 31 December 2022 (0.12% of the December note value).